 This Homemade 4 Ingredients Raspberry Chia Seed Jam has a nice tangy sweet flavor from fresh Raspberry.
 A small amount of chia seed helps thicken the jam, gave a nice texture and an attractive look.
 This is such an easy recipe to make.

 There’s nothing better than homemade fresh jam.
-Raspberry Strawberry, Blueberry, Cherry, Blackberry, Peach, Apricot Jams are some thing that is not difficult o make at home.
+Raspberry, Strawberry, Blueberry, Cherry, Blackberry, Peach, Apricot Jams are not difficult to make at home.
 It won’t take you even 1 hour to make your own jam, and it is 100% better that store-bought.
 No preservatives and you get to use fresh fruits (or frozen) that are in season.